 Further birding is on offer within Entebbe’s botanical gardens.
 Conveniently close to the shores of Lake Victoria, these were planted in 1898.
 Wildlife highlights here include hornbills, Marabou stork, and black-and-white colobus monkey.
 Additionally, the gardens host lots of events and activities throughout the year – music festivals, nature walks, biking, and even feeding the monkeys.

 The Uganda Wildlife Education Centre makes for an exciting excursion as well.
 Golfers will relish the nearby Entebbe Golf Club, East Africa’s oldest course.
-And travellers with an interest in history will appreciate a trip to Kigungu, where Brother Amans and Father Mon Maple Lourdel came to establish Uganda’s Catholic faith.
+And travelers with an interest in history will appreciate a trip to Kigungu, where Brother Amans and Father Mon Maple Lourdel came to establish Uganda’s Catholic faith.